A man investigates the disappearance of a young girl. 1000 points for 200-word critiques.

 I know it’s silly, but even as I took the garment, I felt as if I were doing something I shouldn’t.
 But it’s not like I had desecrated someone’s grave, is it?
 And yet, I couldn’t help but hurry out of that morbid sepulchre.
 It’s funny how the mind can play tricks.
 I suppose the thought of being found out or accosted in some way must have gotten into me.
 Every movement of my flashlight seemed to bring shadows jumping out, as I hurried through the chamber and up the dusty steps.

 For a moment, I wondered why I could not see daylight at the top, which I would have expected in view of the short distance to the open entrance.
 Could someone possibly have closed the door?
 I felt an unexpected rush of panic seize me as I ascended.
 Of course my fears were entirely unfounded when I realised the daylight was greatly diminished by dark clouds which seem to have gathered since my entering the mausoleum.
-Indeed, the rain had already begun, and several heavy drops spattered on my face while I closed the heavy creaking door and turned back towards the road.
+Indeed, the rain had already begun, and several heavy drops spattered on my face while I closed the stubbornly creaking door and turned back towards the road.

 As before, the trees of the surrounding area were unnaturally still and silent, except for the pitter patter of rain on leaves.
 What’s more, the twenty minute walk to the road was most unnerving, as the quietness seemed to follow me all the way through the darkened woods.
 It was as if I had frightened away every bit of wildlife.
+No wonder my hands were shaking by the time I emerged from that unpleasant area of seclusion.

 I cannot say that anything of greater interest happened to me during my visit to the district of Grimstock.
 I returned home, late in the day, ready to resume the monotony of scholarly existence.
 I suppose I was going to hand in the mysterious garment to my local constabulary, but after consideration, could not imagine what possible use it would be, unless I was also going to disclose the account of Mr Wicks.
 Even if I had done so, I feel sure the man would have denied our conversation and been very angry with me.